-HVDC transmission has existed for decades but has recently become more important due to the growing need to connect renewable energy sources to existing AC voltage grids.
+HVDC transmission has existed for decades but has become increasingly important due to the need to connect renewable energy sources to existing AC voltage grids.
 Converter stations are required as the key link between these different systems and these rely on sophisticated equipment to perform the transformation while also dealing with the different voltage waveforms that occur.
 Surge arresters are used to protect this expensive equipment against overvoltage.
 To ensure that arresters offer a low protection level combined with stability in handling overvoltage stresses, exact voltage waveform has to be known.
 Yet it has proven highly challenging to accurately calculate the thermal behaviour of an arrester.
 A test laboratory therefore has to create these different voltage waveforms so that an arrester’s energy absorption capability can be demonstrated according to methods prescribed in the standards.
-Bernd Kruska, Matthias Schubert and Reinhard Göhler of Siemens AG in Germany present an overview of this topic and describe how such tests are performed.
+This edited 2015 contribution to INMR by Siemens Energy Global in Germany reviewed this topic and described how such tests are performed.

 Surge arresters for DC applications are certainly not new and in fact by 1935 had already been supplied for nominal voltages of 250 V. At the time, the power system in parts of Germany, such as areas in Berlin, was often a DC voltage grid.
 Similarly, medium voltage system DC surge arresters are also not new.
 Fig. 1, for example, depicts a porcelain-housed arrester for 3 kV DC.
 Inside, a non-linear resistor based on silicon carbide (SiC) is switched in series with a spark gap system, whereby the gaps are magnetically blown to be able to quench the arc.
 Due to its symmetric double chamber, this arrester was able to handle positive as well as negative direct currents.
 Ohmic resistors helped divide the DC voltage evenly among the arc gaps.
 An important aspect of this design was that the SiC resistor, not being stressed with permanent resistive current, was not vulnerable to electrical ageing.